-If you are looking to enhance complexity in your wines, try some oak chips or granules.
-These oak chips/granules are exactly what professional wineries use to make their wines taste like wines that are aged in expensive oak barrels.
+If you are looking to enhance complexity in your wines, try some oak chips.
+These oak chips are exactly what some professional wineries use to make their wines taste like wines that are aged in expensive oak barrels.

 Also suitable for making your own spirits and other culinary applications eg smoking.

-Use 5 to 10g per 5 litres of your homemade wine.
+Use 5 to 10g per 5 litres of your homemade wine (1-2g/L).
 You can always add more oak; but you can’t remove it, so experiment with less until you have established your preferred dosage.

 Options for use (or as per your recipe):